elegos/website/content/post/2018/10/04/switch-to-another-programming-language.md

 Another solution may be to **avoid using programming languages that let the developer be so free**.

-Not being a go post, I won't list and talk about my new language choice: [golang](https://golang.org).
+Not being a golang post, I won't list the benefints of this particular language or talk about my new language choice: [golang](https://golang.org).

 ### Take the decision to stop using your main programming language and force yourself using a new one